fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/5_loops_and_iterators.md

 ### What is a loop?
 A loop is the *repetitive execution of a piece of code* for a given amount of repetitions or until a certain condition is met.
 We will cover `while` loops, `do/while` loops, and `for` loops.

+Looping comprises four basic elements:
+1. A loop,
+2. A counter,
+3. A way to retrieve the current value, and
+4. A way to exit the loop.

+It's important to understand how to manually loop over collections with nothing more than these 4 tools.

 The simplest way to create a loop in Ruby is using the `loop` method. `loop` takes a block, which is denoted by `{ ... }` or `do ... end`.

 A loop will execute any code within the block (again, that's just between the `{ }` or `do ... end`) until you manually intervene with `Ctrl + C` or insert a `break` statement inside the block, which will force the loop to stop and the execution will continue after the loop.